rackersteve/rackspace-how-to/content/cloud-servers/installing-froxlor-on-fedora-31.md

 product_url: cloud-product
 ---

 Froxlor is an open-source server management software designed to simplify server management through a web interface.
-This guide will walk you through installing Froxlor on a Fedora 31 server.
+This guide describes how to install Froxlor on a Fedora&reg; 31 server.

 ### Prerequisites